 Most policies contain a two-year contestability clause.
 If the death occurred within the first two years of the policy issue date, the life insurance company is allowed to investigate the claim to ensure no misrepresentations were made on the application for life insurance.
 They have the right to review the original application and the insured’s medical records to determine whether the insured provided false or incomplete information.
 If the insured person did not disclose material information on the application, the company might delay or deny paying the claim based on material misrepresentation.
 Investigating such claims may take up to a year or even longer.

 If the policy has been in effect for two or more years, it is highly likely that insurers will not investigate the claim, and will pay the claim faster if there are no suspicious circumstances surrounding the insured’s death.

 The insured committed suicide

-Most life insurance policies include a suicide clause that allows companies to deny benefits if the person dies from suicide.
+Most life insurance policies include a suicide clause that allows companies to deny the payout for a suicidal death.
 If death occurs during the contestability period, and the insurer suspects suicide, it may further investigate the issue.
 This process may take several months and result in a claim payout delay.

 Death is a result of a murder

 Payment may also be delayed when the death certificate lists homicide as the cause of death.
 In such cases, life insurance companies will contact the case detective to determine whether the beneficiary is a suspect.
 If the beneficiary is a suspect, the company has the right to delay the payout until charges are dropped or until the beneficiary is acquitted of the crime.